 Haystack’s 2016 Student Craft Institute is supported by Haystack’s Program Endowment Fund.

-was supported by Parker Poe Charitable Trust and by Haystack’s Jack and Harriet Endowment Fund
+Studio Based Learning was supported this year by Parker Poe Charitable Trust and Haystack’s jackandharriet Fund.
+Mentor Program

 is a follow-up activity of Studio Based Learning

-Support for the 2016 Mentor Program was supported by these funds of these funds of Haystack’s Program Endowment: the Ann and Chuck Holland, Belvedere, and Betsy Rowland.
+Support for the 2016 Mentor Program was provided by these funds of Haystack’s Program Endowment: the Ann and Chuck Holland, Belvedere, and Betsy Rowland.

 “The highlight for me was how I wasn’t ever limited.
 The information was presented in a way that let me explore it and when I asked ‘Is this possible?’ the answer was always ‘YES!'”